metabase/metabase/docs/permissions/data-sandboxes-draft.md

 A row-restricting sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes).
 Groups assigned to a row-restricting sandbox will see a version of the table with some `Filter = User Attribute` applied, instead of the original table.

-For example, you can create a row-restricting sandbox to filter the Accounts table so that a person with the attribute "Basic" will see the rows where `Plan = Basic`, and a person with the attribute "Premium" will only sees the rows where `Plan = Premium`.
+For example, you can create a row-restricting sandbox to filter the Accounts table so that a person with the attribute "Basic" will see the rows where `Plan = Basic`, and a person with the attribute "Premium" will only see the rows where `Plan = Premium`.

 ### Advanced data sandboxes